Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Composite/README.md

 Your node object with children must implement Composite and use trait CompositeImpl

 Your leaf object must implement Leaf.
-You can only implement Component but checking if a node is a leaf or not will be more complicated.
+You could only implement Component but checking if a node is a leaf or not will be more complicated.